DataDriven-UCSB-Capstone/DataDriven-UCSB-Capstone.github.io/index.md

+🎉 June 8th, 2023 (Capstone Day) Update:

 **🏆 Distinguished Technical Achievement in CE (2nd Place)**

+Thank you so much Professor Yoga, the TAs, CE facaulty, organizers, and our sponsor CACI!
+This year-long project has been an invaluable learning experience to collabrate as a team on an ambitious HW/SW project from designing a PCB to deploying a highly modular and extensible full-stack web app and API.

+As the project comes to an end, this about page will still be active but the AWS backend infrastructure for the web app will be shut down soon.
+Feel free to check out the demo video to see our system in action!

+Thanks again,

+\- the DataDriven team (Hyun Kyum Kim, Brian Li, Bryan Olivares, Nicholas Tran, Arjun Vinod)

 ## 🎬 System Overview & Demo
 <iframe id="video" width="560" height="315" src="https://www.youtube.com/embed/JWgRRGsqYg8/" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>